MikaelMayer/Editor/README.md

 ### Need for authentication

 Since there is no authentication yet, everybody that has access to the server can in theory modify all the files present.
-Please do not use this server publicly until there is proper authentication.
+Please do not use this server for production until there is proper authentication.
 If you want to contribute to authentication, a pull request is welcome.
+See the API to ignore some insertions of elements such as Google Analytics scripts above.

 ### Need for concurrent editing